Analysis: In inaugural address, Trump delivers a shot heard around the world

 The United States, he said, will no longer subsidize “the armies of other countries while allowing for the very sad depletion of our military.”

 While all U.S. presidents pledge to defend America’s interests first — that is the core of the presidential oath — presidents of both parties since the end of World War II have wrapped that effort in an expansion of the liberal democratic order.
-Until today, U.S. policy has been a complete rejection of the isolationist America First movement that Charles Lindbergh championed when, in the late 1930s, he became one of the most prominent voices to keep the United States out of Europe’s wars, even if it meant abandoning our closest allies.
+Until today, U.S. policy has been a complete rejection of the isolationist America First movement that famed aviator Charles Lindbergh championed when, in the late 1930s, he became one of the most prominent voices to keep the United States out of Europe’s wars, even if it meant abandoning our closest allies.

+Trump has rejected comparisons with the earlier movement, with its taint of Nazism and anti-Semitism.

 After World War II, the United States buried the Lindbergh vision of America First.
 The United Nations was born in San Francisco and raised on the East River of Manhattan, an ambitious, if still unfulfilled, experiment in shaping a global liberal order.
 Lifting the vanquished nations of World War II into democratic allies was the idea behind the postwar Marshall Plan, the creation of the World Bank and institutions to spread U.S. aid, technology and expertise around the world.